Povstalec/StargateJourney/survival/dialing.md

 ### Dialing with computercraft

 First, you will need a way to connect the computer to the Stargate.
-For that, there are "Interfaces" that act as computer peripherals (you can use any computer basic/advanced).
+"Interfaces" act as computer peripherals (you can use any computer basic/advanced).

-You can craft a basic interface, with 4 iron ingots, 2 gold ingots, 2 copper ingots and one redstone.
+You can craft a basic interface with 4 iron ingots, 2 gold ingots, 2 copper ingots, and one redstone.

 ![Crafting a basic interface]({{ site.baseurl }}/assets/img/survival/basic_interface_crafting.png)